 Charitable contributions.
 Cash payments to charitable, religious, educational, scientific, or similar organizations may be deductible as business expenses if the payments are not charitable contributions or gifts.
 If the payments are charitable contributions or gifts, you cannot deduct them as business expenses.
 However, corporations can deduct charitable contributions on their income tax returns.
 See Charitable Contributions in Publication 542 for more information.
-Individuals, partners in a partnership, or shareholders in an S corporation may be able to deduct charitable contributions in their individual income tax returns.
+Individuals, partners in a partnership, or shareholders in an S corporation may be able to deduct charitable contributions made by their business on their individual income tax returns.